Forcing the body to relax under pressure is really powerful. But it takes practice. And focus.

 But I also think this relaxation under pressure can be generalized to produce benefit outside of running and athletics–and that’s the purpose of this post.

 Business dealings and relationships can benefit as well.
 I remember listening to a tense Senate inquiry of Apple CEO Tim Cook a few years ago that highlights this.
-The senators were, at the beginning, grilling Cook and, amazingly, it seemed that the more pressure they put on him the softer and more calmly he spoke.
+The senators were, in the beginning, grilling Cook and, amazingly, it seemed that the more pressure they put on him the softer and more calmly he spoke.
 It was masterful.
-After a few minutes his relaxed but professional demeanor diffused their tension completely.
+After a few minutes, his relaxed but professional demeanor diffused their tension completely.
 He knew he could not meet fire with fire.
 He had to meet all levels of increased pressure with increased focus on relaxation.

 I’m sure it was hard for Cook to do this.
-Just like my legs started to tighten today at mile three, I’m sure Cook’s temper started boil a bit when Senator’s really started to dig into him.
+Just like my legs started to tighten today at mile three, I’m sure Cook’s temper started to boil a bit when Senator’s really started to dig into him.
 He figured out a way to override his default and created a better personal outcome as a result.

 Cook was such a master of this it seemed he’d had a lot of practice with being “calm in the storm.”
 This ends up being the mark of a great leader and it’s something you can learn with practice and study.
 Engagement in challenging physical activities can be instructive and merely the general awareness and acceptance that relaxation under pressure can help one achieve better performance goes a long way towards moving one closer to a Tim Cook-like mastery of this art.